haebum1991/myblog/content/about.md

 the dynamics of new particle formation (NPF), and the development of predictive models using machine learning.

+This blog is to explain R technologies and how to integrate them into your research.
+I hope everything is useful, thank you.

 ---
 <h3 style="font-weight: bold;">Research Interests</h3>